kevindano/kevindano.github.io/_pages/about.md

 ---

 <br />
 Welcome!
-I am an econometrician with research interests primarily in panel data and networks.

-I will join Princeton University as a Postdoctoral Research Associate in July 2024, and as an Assistant Professor of Economics in January 2025.
+I am a Postdoctoral Research Associate at Princeton University and will join the Department of Economics as an Assistant Professor in January 2025.

+My reseach interests are in econometrics with a main focus on panel data and networks.

 I received my PhD in Economics from the University of California, Berkeley.
 Here is my [CV](files/CV_Kevin_DANO.pdf).

-Contact: kdano@berkeley.edu
+Contact: kdano@princeton.edu